ttkorhonen/e3pages/docs/kb/training/workbook/99_exercise_answers.md

        6 : ps/e3-caenelfastps
        7 : ps/e3-caensyproxy
    ```
-   If you install it as a part of a group, you are certain to get all of the necerssary dependencies installed as well - both from the dependent groups, but also from any modules within that group that may be necessary.
+   If you install it as a part of a group, you are certain to get all of the necessary dependencies installed as well - both from the dependent groups, but also from any modules within that group that may be necessary.
-2. The only place that it is referenced in the temporary build fils is in `fug.dep`:
+2. The only place that it is referenced in the temporary build files is in `fug.dep`:
    ```console
    [iocuser@host:e3-fug]$ grep -nr stream fug/O.7.0.5_linux-x86_64/
    fug/O.7.0.5_linux-x86_64/fug.dep:2:stream 2.8.18+0